VladimirMakeev/D2ModdingToolset/README.md

 # Modding toolset for Disciples 2 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ### Features:

+#### General
 - Can be used on vanilla version or with other mods installed;
 - Allows players to search and create PvP matches without external software using custom lobby server.
 Currently only for [Motlin's mod](https://dis2modding.fandom.com/ru/wiki/Мод_Мотлина).
+- Increases maximum game turn to 9999;
+- Allows to load and create scenarios with no magic (maximum spell level set to 0);
+- Buildings up to tier 10 are supported in editor and game;
 - <details>
     <summary>Adds new custom building category for unit hire;</summary>